drdavidrace/ColabGdrive/README.md

 ##Testing

-The testing is primarily performed within a standard python command line environment on my chromebox and chromebook.
+The testing is primarily performed within Colaboratory, so it is a little laborous in this initial testing.

 WARNING:  This code creates an *"object"* for the Google Drive, then the functionality is performed by methods of the object.